 • Irrigating the wound with iodine solution or alcohol – this is very effective in removing the virus from the bite, providing it’s prompt and thorough

 • Application of a simple dressing but avoid closing the wound if possible

 Further vaccinations may also then be required, but if you have had a full course of rabies vaccinations you will require fewer additional vaccinations if bitten.
 You should also consider a tetanus vaccination.

-Of course the best solution os to have the Rabies Vaccination, but If you are not vaccinated, it’s important you’re aware of the risk and consider the following preventative tips:
+Of course, the best solution is to have the Rabies Vaccination, but If you are not vaccinated, you must be aware of the risk and consider the following preventative tips:

 • Don’t go near animals

 • Don’t pick up animals, even if they appear to be tame or unwell

 • Don’t attract strays with food or by being careless with litter

 • Be aware of activities that may attract dogs, such as running and cycling